 123.104 Chemistry for Biological Systems15 credits

 Building on basic chemical principles, this course provides the atomic and molecular foundations for understanding chemistry and the life sciences.
-Starting from the structure of the atom and an understanding of Gibbs energy it builds a chemical model for bonding, the composition of molecules, intermolecular interactions, chemical equilibria, acids and bases, chemical reactivity, and biological macromolecules.
+Starting from the structure of the atom and an understanding of Gibbs energy, it builds a chemical model for bonding, the composition of molecules, non-covalent interactions, chemical equilibria, acids/bases, chemical reactivity, and biological macromolecules.
+The theory is supported by practical experiments.

 123.105 Chemistry and the Physical World15 credits